 11 Summary of material accounting policies

-The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to both years presented, unless otherwise stated.
+The principal accounting policies applied in the preparation of the financial statements are set out below.
+These policies have been consistently applied to both years presented, unless otherwise indicated.

 11.1 Basis of preparation